 - 1/2 cup cold water

-- 1. Wash the cucumbers under cold water and then slice them into 1/3-inch-thick rounds.
-Peel the onion and slice into 1/3-inch strips.
+- 1. Rinse the cucumbers under cold water and then slice them into rounds about 1/3-inch-thick rounds.
+Peel the onion and slice into 1/3-inch-wide strips.

-- 2. Mix the onion and cucumbers in a medium bowl and add half of the kosher salt.
-Toss well and let sit for 1 hour at room temperature.
+- 2. Mix the onion and cucumbers in a medium bowl and add half the kosher salt.
+Toss well and let the cucumbers rest at room temperature for 1 hour.

-- 3. Rinse the onion and cucumbers well using a colander and cold water to remove the salt.
-When thoroughly rinsed and drained, tear the celery leaves over the mixture, and toss.
+- 3. Dump the onion and cucumbers into a colander and rinse well under cold running water to remove the salt.
+Tear the celery leaves over the mixture and toss everything to combine.
 Pack the cucumbers, onion, and celery leaves into clean pint jars.

-- 4. Using a nonreactive pot, combine the remaining salt, red pepper flakes, fenugreek, fennel seeds, turmeric, mustard seeds, allspice, vinegar, sugar, sorghum, and cold water.
-Bring to a rapid boil and then pour evenly over the cucumber mixture.
+- 4. in a nonreactive pot, toss the remaining salt, red pepper flakes, fenugreek, fennel seeds, turmeric, mustard seeds, allspice, vinegar, sugar, sorghum, and cold water.
+Bring to a rolling boil and then pour it over the cucumber mixture, divvying the spiced liquid evenly among the jars.
+Screw on the lids, leave the jars out on the counter for 2 hours, and then place them in the fridge.

 Hungry for more?
 Chow down on these: